 There are some slightly different ways to manage a wet tent from the perspective of having a single or double wall tent I wanted to call out:

-How to Pack a Wet Tent: Double Wall Tents
+Packing Up a Wet Double Wall Tent

 The most common tent for many is the double wall or an inside tent body and a rain fly that connects to the outside to keep the rain out.